elsaied5/tools-for-data-science/README.md

-I'm doing for an assignment
+I'm doing it for an assignment